Limit Models in Metric Abstract Elementary Classes: the Categorical case: Basic facts on Metric AECs

-\begin{definition} Let $\mathcal{K}$ be a class of $L$-structures (in the context of Continuous Logic) and $\ordencea$ be a binary relation defined in $\C{K}$.
+\begin{definition} Let $\mathcal{K}$ be a class of $L$-structures (as in first order continuous logic, all the metric spaces $(M,d)$ considered here are complete in the metric sense; the interpretations of function symbols $F^n$ of arity $n<\omega$ are continuous - here not necessarily uniformly continuous as in first order continuous logic, as we do not strive for compactness; the interpretations of relational symbols $R^k$ of arity $k<\omega$ are continuous functions $R^M: M^k\to [0,1]$ and the interpretations of constant symbols are elements in $M$) and let $\ordencea$ be a binary relation defined in $\C{K}$.
 We say that $(\C{K},\ordencea)$ is a {\it Metric Abstract Elementary Class} (shortly {\it MAEC}) if: